sadeenabukhadra/sadeenabukhadra/README.md

 - Data Science and real-world analytics
 - Large Language Models and RAG systems
 - System thinking and software engineering
-- Building complete AI solutions from A to Z
+- learning of building complete AI solutions from A to Z

 ---